mmouhasylla/human-action-recognition-pytorch-lstm/README.md

 - extracting drawers and shelves

 The input for the LSTM is the 2D position of 18 joints across a timeseries of frames numbering n_steps (window-width), with an associated class label for the frame series.

+## Choices of our model

+First of all, a large part of this internship has been devoted to research and its only after 2 months of researching this subject that  was able to have my first results.